Hiking and Traveling Around a 9 to 5 Job

 I see this question every week: what do you do for work and money that allows you to travel all the time?

 I am a weekend warrior.
-I have a full-time Monday to Friday 9 am to 6 pm job and freelance clients on the side, I only have two weeks of paid vacation time per year, I am not a trust fund baby, my parents don’t pay my bills, and I don’t have a husband taking care of me either.
+I have a full-time Monday to Friday 9 am to 6 pm job and freelance clients on the side, and I only have two weeks of paid vacation time per year.
+I am not a trust fund baby, my parents don’t pay my bills, and I don’t have a husband taking care of me either.

 Some people are fortunate enough to live right by the mountains and although the Central Coast in California has some beautiful views, it’s not what calls to me (I do love living here though).
 The mountains that do call are at least a four-hour drive away from home.
 But it’s ok!
 Because I’ve driven up the 101 to the 405 to the 5 to the 14 to the 395 (SoCal you know what I’m talking about) enough times that the drive doesn’t even seem long anymore.